-These intensely fudgy brownies are SO GOOD no one will ever guess they’re also gluten, dairy AND grain free.
+These intensely fudgy almond flour brownies are SO GOOD no one will ever guess they’re also gluten, dairy AND grain free.
 They’re everything a brownie should be!

 - 2/3 cup semi-sweet or dark chocolate chips (I use dairy free chocolate chips)

-- 5 Tbsp coconut oil (can sub butter, avocado oil, vegan butter, ghee)
+- 5 Tablespoons coconut oil (can sub butter, avocado oil, vegan butter, ghee)

 - 2/3 cup coconut sugar (can sub white, brown, or maple sugar)

 - 2/3 cup finely ground blanched almond flour